Food and addiction. Research and hope. Yes!

 There is growing research that food is an addiction.
 And, there is hope we can beat it.
 It is not easy and those of us in the throws of it struggle mightily to understand it, overcome it, and maintain a healthy lifestyle and weight for life.

 I am a living example.
-I lost 20o+ pounds and 47.5% body fat in 18 months by dieting successfully under the guidance of Leif Anderson.
-I succeeded on this diet after failing on just about every other diet throughout my adult life.
+I lost 200+ pounds and 80+% body fat in 18 months by changing my lifestyle — inside and out — and dieting successfully under the guidance of nutritional coach Leif Anderson.
+I succeeded on this diet plan after failing on just about every other diet throughout my adult life.
 (I think I counted 12+ diets tried in a span of about 20 years.
 My mom had me on diets when I was in middle and high school.)

-But there is another very key part.
-My plan, through the right approach (fat loss) to diet and exercise, had a positive effect on my brain and, thus, my food addiction and cravings.
+But there is another very critical component that most people don’t know or talk about.
+My nutritional plan, through the right approach (fat loss) to diet and exercise, had a positive effect on my brain and, thus, my food addiction and cravings.
 Wow.
 Cool.
 There is hope.
 (At least according to the article posted here.)

 I am still a food addict.
 I still struggle with compulsive eating, even as I navigate how to change my lifestyle and live in maintenance long term.
 I was good at fat loss.
 I am still figuring maintenance out.